-No matter the breed or how long your puppy’s coat is, grooming is a very important task.
+No matter the breed or how long your puppy’s coat is, that a groom is a very important task.
 Caring for nails and fur, and making sure they have good hygiene is key to their overall health and well-being.

 How to bathe a puppy

 The frequency of the baths will vary according to the texture of the coat.
 Very short hair should be washed only if it is dirty, short-haired puppies should bathe twice a year on average and long-haired puppies should bathe approximately every three months.